 Good morning, Greater Sudbury!
-Here are a few stories to get you started on this Friday morning.
+Here are a few stories to get you started this Thursday morning.

-Friday will be cloudy.
-Forty per cent chance of drizzle changing to 40 per cent chance of showers in the afternoon.
-Fog patches dissipating in the morning.
-Wind becoming southwest 20 km/h gusting to 40 early in the afternoon.
-High of 14 C. UV index 3 or moderate.
-Friday night will be clear with a low of 10 C.
+Friday sees a drop in temperature.
+It will be cloudy with a 40 per cent chance of showers in the afternoon.
+Wind northeast 20 km/h gusting to 40.
+High of 18 C. UV index 5 or moderate.
+Friday night there will be showers with a low of 10 C.